Did you know that there are more than 20 pronouns in Japanese? This article explains their meanings and differences in detail!

 “Hey you, I said stop it”

-(cf) According to some online surveys, many girls feel really annoyed when their boyfriends call them “お前” because they find it condescending.
-Therefore, it’s safe not to use お前 especially in the following cases:
+* According to some online surveys, many women feel annoyed when their boyfriends call them “お前” because it sounds condescending.
+Therefore, it’s safe not to use お前, especially in the following cases:

 - if you are a woman (as its tone is masculine)